 Great soundtrack by Bundrick and Nash.
 Probably most known for featuring Bob Marley on guitar.
 Recorded while he lived in Stockholm, Sweden between March and July in 1971.

-** 2020 small repress.
-2022 stock** Two obscure albums by Basso Valdambrini Quintet originally released for TV and Radio Shows on Usignolo Series by Fonit Cetra.
+*2022 stock* Two obscure albums by Basso Valdambrini Quintet originally released for TV and Radio Shows on Usignolo Series by Fonit Cetra.
 Now available for the Basso-Valdambrini's lovers.
-"The small groups co-led by tenor sax player Gianni Basso and trumpeter Oscar Valdambrini were the most celebrated jazz units to emerge from Italy in the late 1950’s and early 60’s.
-First rising to prominence in Milan, under the name The Italian Sextet, Basso actually came from Asti (whe…

 **150 copies, black vinyl** Miscellanea – originally released in 1969 on cult italian label Sermi SR Records (home of famous composer such as Bruno Nicolai, Francesco De Masi, I Marc 4 and more) – is the debut of composer Luigi Zito, an in-demand session player and music director throughout all the seventies.
 An extremely brilliant music library with lots of jazz licks, descriptive and improvisational themes composed with a multitude of instruments, including the famous whistle by the one and on…